 Hello!
 I am Kate Sekules (pronounced like "Hercules"), a writer, historian, teacher, and lifelong mender, whose mission is to spread the mend, foster community, and get us all codesigning our own wardrobes.

 I am a board member of Common Objective, UK, and on the advisory council of the New Standard Institute, NYC.
 In former lives I was a journalist (New York Times, Food & Wine, The New Yorker, Harper’s Bazaar, the Guardian…), entrepreneur (Refashioner, personal wardrobe trading site, est. 2009), boxer (memoir: The Boxer’s Heart, Random House, 2000, 2012), and musician .
-As @visiblemend I host #MendMarch on Instagram: 2023 was the sixth year; hope to see you in year seven!
+As @visiblemend I host #MendMarch on Instagram: 2024 was the seventh; hope to see you in year eight!

 I was born and raised in London, live in Brooklyn with my husband, daughter (when home) and three cats, and was, for many years, a magazine editor.
 Then in 2009, when that entire industry entered its death throes, I did a 180 and founded Refashioner, one of the first of the now ubiquitous personal closet trading sites.